-Kevin Kreitner, (269) 927-1000 ext.
-3033, kkreitner@lakemichigancollege.edu Advisor:
+: Kevin Kreitner, (269) 927-1000 ext.
+3033, kkreitner@lakemichigancollege.edu

-Degree RequirementsCredit Hours

-General Education Requirements
+General Education Requirements 2

-English 101, English Composition
+English 101, English Composition 3

 English 102, English Composition, or

 English 103, Technical Writing, or

-Communication 101, Introduction to Public Speaking

-Communication 101, Introduction to Public Speaking
+Communication 101, Introduction to Public Speaking 3

+Humanities/Fine Arts 3

 Mathematics 100, Applied Mathematics, or

 Mathematics 122, Intermediate Algebra, or

-Mathematics 123, Quantitative Reasoning
+Mathematics 123, Quantitative Reasoning 4

-Physics 110, Technical Physics

-Physics 110, Technical Physics
+Physics 110, Technical Physics 4

-Major Requirements
+Social Sciences 3

 Mathematics 110, Technical Mathematics, or

-Trade Related Instruction 107, Applied Geometry/Trigonometry
+Trade Related Instruction 107, Applied Geometry/Trigonometry4

 At least 36 hours of credit from a Department of Labor (DOL) registered apprenticeship is required.
-These courses should be part of a planned program of study as designed by the advisor to meet your interests and your employer's needs.
+These courses should be part of a planned program of study as designed by an employee sponsor to meet their specific needs.
+Please see the Program Advisor for specific related technical instruction (RTI).

-About the Area of StudyIn cooperation with local employers, Lake Michigan College provides training for men and women enrolled in formal apprenticeship agreements approved by the U.S. Department of Labor, Office of Apprenticeship and Training.
+In cooperation with local employers, Lake Michigan College provides training for men and women enrolled in formal apprenticeship agreements approved by the U.S. Department of Labor, Office of Apprenticeship and Training.
 Such training programs include academic instruction as well as on-the-job training and usually take a minimum of two to four years to complete.

-A student who has completed the academic requirements of a U.S. Department of Labor Registered Apprenticeship and completed a minimum of 24 credit hours may apply for an Advanced Certificate from Lake Michigan College.
+An apprentice who has completed the academic requirements of a U.S. Department of Labor Registered Apprenticeship and completed a minimum of 30 credit hours may apply for an Advanced Certificate from Lake Michigan College.